Wednesday, January 8, 2025

 King Hezekiah's (left) and Isaiah's (right) bullae/seals (Ngo, 2018):

-A fifth depiction of Yahavah is on the "magical gem; intaglio" gem from the British Museum.
+A fifth depiction of Ieue is on the "magical gem; intaglio" gem from the British Museum.
 It depicts Seth with the name "Iaw" (Iao) underneath his left arm.
 Seth is holding an ankh in his right hand, and a "staff and flail" in his left hand.
 There are also two "six-ray" stars, and a "crescent" moon, surrounding Seth.
 There are also four archangels inscribed on the gem as well: Michael, Gabriel, Uriel, and Suriel (British Museum, magical gem; intaglio, Description; Inscriptions) (Litwa, 2019, pp. 31-32; p.
 32 Figure 1.2).
 Litwa (2019) said that the gem depicts "Seth-Yahweh," (p.
 32 Figure 1.2).
 This gem dates to the third century A.D.
 (British Museum, magical gem; intaglio, Production date).
 The six-pointed star equates Seth-Iao to Saturn.

 Seth on magical gem; intaglio (British Museum, magical gem; intaglio):